-National Department of Health (DoH) coordinates interventions when a crisis poses a regional or national health risk and provides a systematic approach to the proposition of sanitation facilities in clinics, hospital and other health institutions.
+The National Department of Basic Education (DBE) develops the curricula while provincial departments provide school with facilities such as water and sanitation.
 The Department of Basic Education in collaboration with the Department of Health (DOH) develops a curriculum and other support mechanisms to take up issues relating to health and hygiene and sanitation.

 The Department of Public Works (DPW) acts as an implementing agent on behalf of the national and provincial government departments when facilities, such as schools and clinics, are constructed.
+The department has the responsibility in ensuring that adequate provisions are made for sanitation facilities in government and public buildings and ensuring norms and standards are complied with.